A woman holding up a pair of old-fashioned scales, balancing a bowl on either side. One of the two bowls is full of rice.

 Which countries are most impacted by inequalities?

-There is no country in the world that isn’t affected by inequality.
+Every country in the world is affected by inequality.
 Depending on the type and cause of the inequality, different countries can be affected in different ways, and different calculations can also give different results.

 Oxfam is working with partners to make more countries more equal.
 Here are some examples of countries experiencing high inequality, and how we want to improve that.